Frequently Asked Questions to KoreanDogs.org

-There are a number of ways in which you can help fight against this cruelty.
+There are many ways in which you can help fight against this cruelty.

-The most important action you can take is calling the South Korean Embassy in your country and speaking out against this atrocity.
-Phone numbers and talking points can be found here: http://koreandogs.org/what-you-can-do/contacts-for-protest/call-south-korean-embassy/
+The most important action you can take is to call the South Korean Embassy in your country and speak out against this atrocity.
+Phone numbers and talking points can be found here: https://koreandogs.org/what-you-can-do/contacts-for-protest/call-south-korean-embassy/.

 We would love to hear about the responses you receive from the Embassy.
 Please tell us about your experience!

-For more ways to help in the fight against this brutal industry, please visit the “What you can do” page here: http://koreandogs.org/what-you-can-do/
+For more ways to help fight against this brutal industry, please visit the “What you can do” page here: https://koreandogs.org/what-you-can-do/

 Petitions can be effective by showing the Koreans how many people have seen and care about our issues.